sudhackar/sudhackar.github.io/_posts/2020-08-02-INCTF-reversing-writeups.md

   }
 ```

 `check1` and `check2` are pretty simple functions.
-They check the input with hardcoded xor's values in the binary.
+They check the input with hardcoded xor values in the binary.
 Pretty easy to solve with [angr](https://github.com/angr/angr)
 Once the input passes both checks, a `key` of 13 bytes is calculated which is used to xor an embedded `bzip2` file in the binary.